How does laser hair removal work? Why does it take so long to get the results you want? Why does it matter what type of laser you use?

 Why does it take so long to get results?

 This is because laser treatments are only effective on hair follicles that are in their active growth cycle.
 At any given time, roughly 10% of your hair is actually in the growth phase.
 During the other times, the hair is migrating through the skin before finally shedding completely.
 It takes a few weeks for each of these phases to pass, and that is why we only treat on specific intervals.
-You could get treated once a day for 2 months, but you would probably only see results from 1-2 of those treatments.
+You could get treated once a day for two months, but you would probably only see results from 1-2 of those treatments.

 Why does it matter what type of laser you use?